JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 We are now ready to implement the plugin.

-One more disclaimer before we start: this is not what I consider clean code.
+One more disclaimer before we start: the presented code is not what I consider clean code.
 I provide this implementation to show you how to implement the effect.
 You can (and you should) refactor this code into classes and functions as you see fit.
 I think that for learning purposes, keeping things together makes it more clear.
 I also don't use namespaces for simplicity.

 With this out of the way, let's start off with the `LowpassHighpassFilter` class implementation.